-In 2016, the American College of Cardiology (ACC) and the American Heart Association (AHA) published a joint guideline on the management of patients with lower extremity peripheral artery disease, which recommended that chelation therapy (e.g., ethylenediaminetetraacetic acid) is not beneficial for the treatment of claudication.
+In 2016, the American College of Cardiology (ACC) and the American Heart Association (AHA) published a joint guideline on the management of patients with lower extremity peripheral artery disease, which stated that chelation therapy (e.g., ethylenediaminetetraacetic acid) is not beneficial for the treatment of claudication.

-In 2014, the ACC and AHA published a focused update of the guideline for the management of stable ischemic heart disease, in conjunction with the American Association for Thoracic Surgery, Preventative Cardiovascular Nurses Association, Society for Cardiovascular Angiography and Interventions, and the Society of Thoracic Surgeons.
+In 2014, the ACC and AHA published a focused update of the guideline for the management of stable ischemic heart disease in conjunction with the American Association for Thoracic Surgery, Preventative Cardiovascular Nurses Association, Society for Cardiovascular Angiography and Interventions, and the Society of Thoracic Surgeons.
 This update included a revised recommendation on chelation therapy stating that the "usefulness of chelation therapy is uncertain for reducing cardiovascular events in patients with stable IHD."
-Compared to the original publication of this guideline in 2012, the recommendation was upgraded from a class III (no benefit) to class IIb (benefit ≥ risk), and the level of evidence from C (only consensus expert opinion, case studies, or standard of care) to B (data from a single randomized trial or nonrandomized studies).
+Compared to the original publication of this guideline in 2012, the recommendation was upgraded from a class III (no benefit) to class IIb (benefit \geq risk), and the level of evidence from C (only consensus expert opinion, case studies, or standard of care) to B (data from a single randomized trial or nonrandomized studies).
+A 2023 guideline from these organizations on managing chronic coronary disease provided comments about chelation therapy but no formal recommendations.